PhilippeMarcMeyer/Learning-R/README.md

 and to be able to analyse occurences of words in large files using R and packages like tidyverse.

-Let's start with pure R thanks to : https://campus.datacamp.com/courses/free-introduction-to-r
+Let's start with pure R thanks to : https://campus.datacamp.com/courses/free-introduction-to-r These are notes taken during the course of this excellent Datacamp free online interactive tutorial I write them here to remember them ans share

-First : install R + R-studio
-(To follow the datacamp tutorial I just need a browser)
+But they are useless if you don't take this free course

-both R-studio and the online tuto povide a console :
+Datacamp online tutorial provides a console :

 ## Operators :
 like with any console I can do calculations :